Skip to content

 Tools like Hotjar and Google Optimize offer insights into how users navigate software, providing data that informs design improvements.
 At MuukTest, the focus is on making UX testing an integral part of the QA process.
 By tapping into honest user feedback, they help teams build products that exceed user expectations.

-5. Emerging Technologies: Blockchain, IoT, and Cloud-Based QA
+Emerging Tech in QA: Blockchain, IoT, and Cloud

 With the rise of new technologies like blockchain, the Internet of Things (IoT), and cloud computing, QA is expanding into new territories.
 Each of these technologies introduces unique testing challenges that require fresh approaches.